Moumouls/fpv-glider-drone/README.md

 ## Personal experience in RC flight

 I have been flying RC since i was young (small copters and planes).
 I joined a club in early 2024 and practiced flying (LoS) on an Aero scout, built a balsa wood plane, and a depron pusher prop plane.
 I did not have experience with soldering.
-I'm a developer so the programming part was an issue for me.
+I'm a developer so the programming/soft configuration part was not an issue for me.

 ## Airframe